kevindublin/resume/README.md

 ### Full-Stack Engineer, Subliminal Club
 **May 2019 – March 2020**
 * Full Stack Development of server-side (Python) audio processing software solutions and sales automation (PHP) utility
-* Automated a 96 hour process into 15-20 minutes with django application to increase rate of production and raise sales by 22%
+* Automated 96 hour process into 15-20 minutes with Django application to increase rate of production and raise sales by 22%
 * Wrote detailed technical documentation and commented code for non-technical staff

 ### Admissions Advisor, PCAE Blog Webmaster, Academy of Art U